romilly/pi-towers-workshop/manuscript/Chapter0.md

 ## What you will need

-You'll need a BBC micor:bit and its USB connector.
-You don't need a battery, as the mirocbit will be powered via USB.
+You'll need a BBC micro:bit and its USB connector.
+You don't need a battery, as the micro:bit will be powered via USB.

 ### If you have a Raspberry Pi